mo3pheus/EnnateSML/README.md

 All operations that follow operate on this basic building block.

-Please email any questions you have to skorgaonkar@egen.solutions.
+Please email any questions to sanket.korgaonkar@gmail.com

-Copyright (c) 2017 Egen Solutions.